tilezen/vector-datasource/CONTRIBUTING.md

 #### Some tests require tileserver restart

 A minority of issues will require updating the `queries.yaml` file.
-In those cases you'll also need to restart TileServer to reload this file (and related `jinja` files).
+In those cases you'll also need to restart tileserver to reload this file.

 First, switch to the Terminal session where tileserver is running and kill it with a `contrl-c` keyboard press.